SimpleDataLabsInc/prophecy-docs/docs/tutorials/videos/schedule-pipeline.md

 Today, we’ll schedule our Pipeline and commit our schedule details to our feature branch.

 [Create Schedule](https://fast.wistia.net/embed/iframe/dvayf1k9us?wtime=1m3s?seo=false?videoFoam=true)
-It’s very easy to design and commit to Git using best software development practices in Prophecy’s low-code canvas.
+It’s very easy to design and commit to Git using the best software development practices in Prophecy’s visual canvas.
 From our Pipeline, create a schedule to run the Pipeline at regular intervals and setup alerts.

 [Git Branches](https://fast.wistia.net/embed/iframe/dvayf1k9us?wtime=1m30s?seo=false?videoFoam=true)
 Enable the Job, and prepare to release.
 Prophecy makes it easy for everyone to work with Git.
 On the left is our feature branch; on the right is our main branch.
 The main branch is where your final code should exist.
 We have done some new work, designing a new Pipeline and new schedule for the Pipeline.
 Let’s commit our work to our feature branch.